UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

    - What is an R package?
    - How do I find which packages and versions are available?
    - What to do if I need other packages?
-   - Are there differences between HPC2N, UPPMAX, and LUNARC?
+   - Are there differences between HPC2N, UPPMAX, LUNARC, NSC, and PDC?

 .. objectives::